Maurizio Sarri is the current manager of Italian side Juventus FC.

-Maurizio Sarri became the Chelsea head coach in July 2018.
+Previously he was the Chelsea head coach for a season in the Premier League where he won his first honour as a manager, the UEFA Europa League.
 He moved to Stamford Bridge following a successful three-year spell at Serie A side Napoli.

 In his three years at the helm, Napoli recorded two second-place finishes in their domestic league, including last season when they achieved a record points total for a runner-up, and one third place.
 In 2017, he won the Serie A Coach of the Year award.

 Born in Bagnoli, a working-class area of Naples, Sarri began his coaching career in a part-time capacity while working in the banking industry following a short spell as an amateur player.